-Why You Must Respond to Every Google Review (Yes, Even the Brutal Ones)
+Why You Must Respond to Every Google Review (Even the Bad Ones)

 That one-star Google review just landed in your inbox, and your stomach dropped.
 Your first instinct might be to ignore it or ask your cousin to leave five fake five-star reviews to bury it.
 Stop right there.
 That negative review might actually be the best thing that happened to your online reputation this month.